-Steven Levitt and Stephen Dubner give an anecdote that illustrates Levitt’s research that concludes that names have no measurable effect upon destiny as he illustrates with this anecdote:
+Steven Levitt’s research concludes that names have no measurable effect upon destiny as he illustrates with this anecdote:

 in 1958, a New York City father named Robert Lane decided to call his baby son Winner. ….this boy—well, Robert Lane apparently had a special feeling about him.
 Winner Lane: How could he fail with a name like that?